M0Data/Subscription-and-Customer-Behavior-Analytics/README.md

-#  Netflix User Behavior and Revenue Insights
+#  Subscription & Customer-Behavior Analytics

 This project analyzes user behaviour, subscription trends, and revenue generation within a hypothetical Netflix dataset.
 By leveraging data analysis and visualization techniques, it uncovers actionable insights to improve customer retention and maximize revenue.
 The final output is an interactive **Power BI dashboard** showcasing critical metrics, including churn rate, retention rate, and monthly revenue.